Healthcare is about discomfort

 Let’s acknowledge it.
-Nobody wakes up and think to themselves, “Oh, I miss visiting my doctor, I should go there soon”, and nor would they say, “It’s been a while since I have been to the hospital, I should add that to my bucket list for this year.”
+Nobody wakes up and think to themselves, “Oh, I miss visiting my doctor, I should go there soon,” nor would they say, “It’s been a while since I have been to the hospital, I should add that to my bucket list for this year.”

 We look forward to visiting family and friends, going shopping, watching a movie.
 We dream about houses, cars, wedding parties, and trips.
 But healthcare is not something we long for.

-As a general rule, feeling of discomfort must exist for a patient to interact with a healthcare professional or institution.
-Discomfort as a trigger for healthcare can be understood in two manners, the patient either is experiencing an actual tangible discomfort — like pain, disability, and mental health issues — or fears the chance of a tangible discomfort in the future.
+As a general rule, feeling of discomfort must exist for a patient to seek out a healthcare professional or institution.
+Discomfort as a trigger for healthcare can be understood in two manners, the patient either is experiencing an actual tangible discomfort — like pain, disability, and mental health issues — or fears the chance of tangible discomforts in the future.

-The reasons anyone buys healthcare are either to restore the well-functioning of their mind and body or to get peace of mind that one is protected against negative events that could happen down the road.
+In fact, the reasons anyone buys healthcare are either to restore the well-functioning of their mind and body or to get “peace of mind” (that one is protected against negative events that could happen down the road).

-Scheduling preventative visits, for example, can be seen as a deliberate action to avoid discomfort, and thus get the peace of mind.
+Scheduling preventative visits, for example, can be seen as a deliberate action to avoid future discomfort, and thus get some peace of mind now.
 Going into the ER for a surgery after a car accident aims, of course, to restore the well-functioning of mind and body.

-Contrast, again, the purchase intentions in healthcare with what is observed in most other industries we consume.
-Since there is no pleasure associated with healthcare — only the opposite — there is no desirable reason to keep coming back to it.
+Contrast, again, our purchase intentions in healthcare with what is observed in most other industries we consume.
+Since there is no pleasure associated with healthcare (only the opposite), there is no desirable reason to keep coming back to it.

-Up next: The two most fundamental facts in Healthcare
+- The two most fundamental facts in Healthcare · Next